 Budget

-CUNY has an $8 million budget deficit that has been reduced to $2 million.
-This impacts our search for an information science professor, but the youth position is secure since an offer was made and accepted.
+CUNY has an $8 million budget deficit largely due to low enrollments across the colleges.
+Through the use of all available resources, this deficit has been reduced somewhat, to a remaining $2 million.
+A hiring freeze has been imposed effective January 10th, 2014This impacts our current search for an assistant Professor in professor, but the Assistant Professor position in Youth is secure since an offer was made and a signed letter of agreement was received by the candidate before the hiring freeze.

 Faculty searches

-12 people were interviewed at ALISE and over 40 have applied for the IS position.
+Information Science: 12 people were interviewed at ALISE before the hiring freeze was announced. over 40 applications for this position have been submitted to CUNYFirst.
+Faculty members who interviewed applicants at ALISE reported a good number of seemingly qualified persons.

-The first-ranked person declined the youth position so the 2nd ranked person was offered, and accepted it.
+Assistant Professor – Youth: The first-ranked person declined the youth position so the 2nd ranked person was offered, and accepted it.

 COA

 While the November 22 decision was in our favor, a progress report is due March 1.
-Two consultants who are former COA members, Dan O’Connor and ? have been hired as consultants.
+Two consultants who are former COA members, Dan O’Connor and Phil Mulvaney have been hired as consultants.

 BRL